Joint Life Annuity Calculator

 How does a joint life annuity differ from a single life annuity?

-A joint life annuity differs from a single life annuity by covering two individuals, providing income until the second person dies, whereas a single life annuity only pays out until the death of one person.
-While joint annuities offer greater security for couples, they generally provide lower monthly payments than single life annuities for the same initial investment, reflecting the longer expected payout period.
+A joint life annuity covers two individuals and pays out until the second person dies, whereas a single life annuity only pays until one person dies.
+Joint annuities generally provide lower monthly payments for the same premium because the expected payout period is longer.